The guitar is without a doubt one of the most beloved and played instruments around the world.

 Certain guitars allow you to use both at the same time.

-The soundbox is the most impressive element of the instrument.
+The guitar’s body is the most complex part of the guitar making process.

 This button allows you to choose the sonic level of your guitar.